MoralCode/ErgPower/index.md

       - Cover the fins?

   - How best to connect the motor to the flywheel?
+    - put gear-like teeth or some other grippy surface (like a rubber-wheeled LEGO wheel for testing purposes) around the circumference of the flywheel (either facing outwards like a regular/bike gear, or to with the teeth facing the face of the flywheel) so that there is a gear-like relationship between the flywheel and the motor shaft
+    - put a belt around the edge of the flywheel and use that to drive a motor located elsewhere
   - Can we use the concept2 SDK for logging data? (watts, s/m, drag factor, flywheel RPM, etc?)